mxklb/boluscalculator/README.md

 This app comes with absolutely no warranty and may only be used at your own risk!

 ## How is the Bolus calculated
-The equations used to calculate the resulting insulin dosis are simple ...
+The equations used to calculate the resulting insulin dose are simple ...

 ### The Final Result
 The _Final Bolus_ is defined as the sum of the _Effective Meal_ and the _Correction_.